 Characteristic 5.
 Light, Airy Interiors

-Before gothic architecture, castles and early Medieval buildings were pretty depressing places to live in or worship in.
+Before gothic architecture, castles and early Medieval buildings were pretty depressing places.

 Castles, in particular, were damp and mouldy.
 Most castle walls were too weak to support slate or stone roofing.
 As a result, many fortresses had wooden roofs.
 Typically, these let in the rain.